abhinavnatarajan/RedClust.jl/README.md

 # Summary of point estimate
 summarise(pointestimate, clusts)
 ```
+A more elaborate example can be found in the detailed documentation.

 ## Citing this package
 If you want to use this package in your work, please cite it as: